 - On the left, select the top-level organization.

-- Scroll to the Routing section, and then to Alternate secure route.
+- Scroll to the Alternate secure route setting and click Edit .

-- Select the Use alternate secure route when secure transport (TLS) is required option.
+- Check the Use an alternate route when secure transport is required box.